 COVID-19, otherwise known as coronavirus disease 2019, is a new infectious disease caused by a previously unknown virus called SARS-CoV-2.

 What are the symptoms of COVID-19?

-The likelihood of serious illness increases in older populations and people with underlying health problems including high blood pressure, heart problems, lung disease or diabetes.
-There is currently no evidence to suggest that people living with HIV and on effective antiretroviral treatment are at an increased risk for acquiring COVID-19 or developing severe symptoms.
+There is currently no evidence to suggest that people living with HIV and on effective antiretroviral treatment are at an increased risk of getting COVID-19 or developing severe symptoms.
 See our page on COVID-19 and living with HIV.